-In August 1993.
+Stan Harris with Troy Perry In August 1993.
 Harris and Kromer received "sub conditione" priestly ordination from Archbishop Jolly-Gabriel of the Syriac Orthodox Church, and established the “Queen of Peace Shrine”, Sun Valley as an independent Catholic congregation.
 The congregation is of the Catholic tradition and open to all, both straight & gay, of course.
 Fr.
 David Kromer died suddenly in April 2002 and was deeply mourned.
 In 2004, Fr.
-Harris was consecrated as Bishop of the San Fernando Valley for the Western Rite Syriac Orthodox Church of Antioch, while still maintaining his Independent Catholic status.
+Harris was consecrated as Bishop of the San Fernando Valley, while still maintaining his Independent Catholic status.
 He prefers to be referred to still as “Fr.
 Stan”, donning the Bishop’s regalia only on major Holy Days of the church (or when the Archbishop is visiting!).

 Bishop Stan Harris survived a heart attack in 2005, and a bout with cancer in 2009, with no aftereffects.
-He lives in Sun Valley, California, and continues his busy ministry in the community.
+Constantly in demand for house blessings and funerals for fallen-away Christians--both straight & LGBT--and counselling via the Internet, Stan is kept busy, as well as ministering to his own Flock, being on call 24/7 still.
+“I guess we never really retire” he says.
+He still lives in Sun Valley, California.
 He and MCC founder Rev. Troy Perry are still the best of friends, meet regularly for lunch and compare their aches & pains with humor as old age approaches.

 (This biographical statement provided by Stan Harris and the Queen of Peace Shrine, Sun Valley, Calif.)